Skip to Main Content

 Where do you source furnishings in Indonesia?

+Here is the breakdown.
 Our set decorators work with prop houses in Jakarta and Bali, plus Jalan Surabaya's antique market, Ubud's furniture workshops, and vintage dealers across Java, Bali, and other islands.
-We also source from specialist colonial furniture restorers and tribal art dealers.
+We also source from pro colonial furniture restorers and tribal art dealers.

 Can you dress sets for Indonesian period productions?

 Yes, our decorators have experience with Hindu-Buddhist era, Javanese court, Dutch colonial, and independence-era Indonesian settings.
-We source authentic period items through specialist dealers, antique markets, and artisan workshops.
+We source authentic period items through pro dealers, antique markets, and artisan workshops.

 How do you handle productions filming across multiple Indonesian islands?

-We coordinate set decorating logistics across Jakarta, Bali, Yogyakarta, Bandung, and remote island locations.
-Our teams manage inter-island shipping and maintain continuity across all sets.
+We set up set decorating logistics across Jakarta, Bali, Yogyakarta, Bandung, and remote island locations.
+Our teams manage inter-island shipping and keep scene matching across all sets.

 What about custom fabrication?